rafael-santiago/pig/README.md

 When creating a signature you do not need specify all data.
 If you specify only the most relevant packet parts the remaining parts will be filled up with default values.
 The ``checksums`` are **always** recalculated.

-Tip: take a look in subdirectory ``pigsty``.
+Tip: take a look in sub-directory ``pigsty``.
 You will find lots of signature files and you will see that is pretty simple define new ones.

 ## Specifying IP addresses geographically

-Yes, this is possible.
+Yes, it is possible.
 In order to use this feature you just need to specify the values listed on ``Table 2`` in ``ip adddress`` typed fields.

 **Table 2**: IPs by geographic area.